BartholetRG/GettingCleaningDataProject/CODEBOOK.md

 # Study Design
 The data is collected from [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 From this data set we stitched together the training and test data sets and included the subjects and activity for each data value in the data set.
+We aggregated the data grouping by two variables and computing the mean for each combination of those two variables (more below).
 We followed the rules of tidy data:
 * Each variable you measure should be in one column
 * Each different observation of that variable should be in a different row
 * There should be one table for each "kind" of variable